-Students are good neighbours
+Students as good neighbours

 The start of the academic year is exciting and there can be a lot to do and organise when you move off campus.
 Taking time to consider a few things with your housemates may help avoid problems later on and help you have a great time and a successful year.

 Remember: you are living in a community, which will not all be students, so their lives might have a different timetable and routine.
-Some things we would suggest:

 - Choose a day that is least likely to cause a problem to your neighbours